-If we want a new world, then – a world beyond one informed by dichotomies of separation from the earth, our communities, and ourselves; beyond one informed by a rationalism that simultaneously condones enlightenment and genocide – we need new ways of knowing.
+If we want a new world, then – a world beyond one informed by dichotomies of separation from the earth, our communities, and ourselves; beyond one informed by a rationalism that simultaneously condones enlightenment and genocide – we need different ways of knowing.

 - The human experience is finite.

 - A hallmark of the human experience is dependence.

 An exploration and likely assimilation of ways of knowing based on these truths is education, in that the assimilation of any way of knowledge is an education.
 And just as one’s type of education is based on the way of knowledge (epistemology) that is being assimilated, an assimilation of knowledge based on the two above truths is also a particular is its own type, which I call contingence education.
 The phrase contingence education is inspired by the philosophical concept of contingent beings.
 Though a philosophical concept that some say proves the existence of God (in that it argues for a necessary being, something that could have never not existed), that discussion is not the point here.
 In fact, I think that grappling over the existence of God gives us an excuse to ignore the other, irrefutable aspect of the contingence concept – that human beings are the opposite of necessary beings.
 Indeed, to the best of our knowledge, we are contingent beings, completely dependent upon elements, entities, and within systems whose intricacies, in their totality, we still have yet to fully understand, regardless of our knowledge tradition.
 Our beginnings and endings in this world may hinge upon things within our influence but are outside of our control.
 Regardless of how intelligent we believe we are (or how powerful or how autonomous), each of our existences (as we understand it) will end, in its own way, and keep on going, in its own way.
 The human experience is at once predictable and mysterious, and any forward-thinking educational practice must take this into account.